 Vanity of vanities

-So begins the spiritual journal of the richest, wisest and most famous man of his time.
-And yet Solomon’s project is to tell us about “life under the sun”.
-That’s a phrase we will consider shortly.
-But for now let’s note that Solomon’s perspective will be limited to the here and now.
-And if that’s all we have, then life is “vanity of vanities.”
+Thus begins the spiritual journal of the richest, wisest and most famous man of his time.
+And yet Solomon’s project is to tell us about “life under the sun” (a phrase we will consider shortly).
+But for now let’s note that Solomon’s perspective is limited to the present.
+If all we have is the ‘here and now’ then life is “vanity of vanities.”

 Interestingly, the word for “vanity” is actually the name Abel.
 We met him very early in the bible.
 He was the first righteous offspring of Adam and Eve.
 There would have been great expectations for this offspring of the woman.
 And yet, instead of bringing life to the world, he is the first to die – slain by Cain, his brother.

 What a picture of this fallen world!
-High hopes dashed.
+High hopes cruelly dashed.
 Life under the sun promises much but delivers death.
 And so the name “Abel” becomes synonymous with “vanity”, with “meaninglessness.”
-When things go wrong, we might say “Murphy’s law”, a Hebrew would say “Abel.”
-And if things were really rough it would be “Abel of Abels!!”
+When things go wrong, we might cite “Murphy’s law”, but a Hebrew would say “Abel.”
+And if things were really rough it would be “Abel of Abels!”
 This is the outlook of Solomon.

-And let’s be clear, if anyone was going to find purpose in “life under the sun” it would be Solomon.
+Here is a sobering thought – if anyone was going to find purpose in “life under the sun” it would be Solomon.
 He had all the wealth, power, sex, wisdom and achievements he could possibly pursue.
-And he went after them with relentless passion.
+And pursue them he did.
 First he tried wisdom (Ecclesiastes 1:12-18).
 Then came pleasure (Ecclesiastes 2:1-11).
 Then work (Ecclesiastes 2:17-26).
 Then riches (Ecclesiastes 5:8-20).
 Then family (Ecclesiastes 6:1-12).
 Nothing satisfied.

 I remember hearing a sermon on Ecclesiastes as a younger man and commenting to my friend “That man just needed a girlfriend.”
 I wonder what that revealed about me?
 Whatever we think Solomon needed, that’s where we think life is found.

 Well I was wrong about Solomon needing a girlfriend.
 1 Kings 11:3 tells us he had 700 wives and 300 concubines!
 Solomon never did anything in halves.
-And after sucking the marrow from all of life, his constant appraisal was:
+And after sucking the marrow from all of life, his conclusion was this:

 Both “vanity” and “spirit” can mean “breath or wind”.
 A more modern translation calls Solomon’s pursuits “a chasing after the wind.”
 It’s like trying to catch your shadow.
-It’s like running after a rainbow.
 The goal is always out of reach and the ending is always empty.

 This is life under the sun.
 And Solomon lays bare its pointlessness.
-Every time we are tempted to say “Yes but what about this“, Solomon replies “Been there.
+Every time we are tempted to say “Yes, but what about this?”
+Solomon replies “Been there.
 Done that.
 Got the T-shirt.
 Vanity!”
-The reader is brought to despair along with Solomon and to yearn for a life that is not just “under the sun.”
+The reader is brought to despair along with Solomon and yearns with him for a life that is not just “under the sun.”

-This is exactly what Jesus brings.
-He is the true Righteous One – the Offspring of the woman.
-And though He too was slain, yet He rose again to give hope beyond the vanity of our death-bound world.
-What’s more, He is filled with the Spirit of Wisdom (as we saw in Proverbs).
+Such fulfilment is exactly what Jesus brings.
+As the Offspring of the woman, He is the true Righteous One.
+Though He too was slain, He rose again to bring hope to our death-bound world.
+He is filled with the Spirit of Wisdom (as we saw in Proverbs).
 And He will give His Spirit to all who seek Him.